 Work-related disappointments may leave you understandably uncomfortable, battle-weary, and resentful.
 But you may always bounce back to rock the stage, slapping their faces with their own disappointments.
 Here’s how to

-Stay composed: Presented with extreme disappointments, you can be tempted to fly off the handle, engage in a war of words, or worse, let things descend into complete corporate chaos!
-No matter how unavoidable it may seem, you must resist this temptation to “give back,” Be professional and stay calm.
-Displaying raw emotion on the floor may be regarded as nothing short of disastrous, and unbecoming of corporate culture.
-Save your rants for your after-work drinkathon, this way you’re alive to fight another day.
+When confronted with colossal setbacks, you may be tempted to lose your temper, participate in a verbal brawl, or even worse, allow the situation to devolve into complete corporate anarchy!
+You must resist the need to “give back,” regardless of how unavoidable it may appear.
+Be professional and cool.
+The display of raw emotion on the floor may be regarded as destructive and unbecoming of business culture.
+Save your rants for your after-work drinking session; this will ensure that you live to fight another day.

-And finally as Robert Kiyosaki, the American businessman and author, words it, “The size of your success is measured by the strength of your desire; the size of your dream; and how you handle disappointment along the way.”
+Robert Kiyosaki, an American businessman and author, asserts, “The degree of your success is defined by the strength of your desire, the grandeur of your vision, and your ability to withstand rejection along the road.”